SandyyyZheng/JailbreakSystem/README.md

 ## 📖 License

-This project is MIT-licensed.
+This project is under the [MIT license](LICENSE).

 ## 👻 Acknowledgments

-- OpenAI/Anthropic for providing the API
+- [Deepbricks](https://deepbricks.ai) for providing the APIs
-- 2025 Graduation Design for HFUT
+- 2025 Graduate Design for HFUT
+- Advised by Prof. Yuanzhi Yao.
+My deepest thanks to Dr. Yao for all the encouragement and support along the way 🥺
 - Relies **heavily** on [Cursor](https://www.cursor.com/) (mainly claude-3.5-sonnet & claude-3.7-sonnet) to construct framework and fix bugs.
 Kudos to AI🤖!